SirGoodenough/HA_Blueprints/Scripts/tts_All_Message_Script_Blueprint.md

 The very basic requirements are for you to provide the *tts_say method that you have installed and tested, the entity that you want to send it to, and the message you want to send.
 Beyond that likely involves trial and error that may best be done in the Developer Tools Services area here:

+**NOTICE:** I have added an action statement both before and after the main TTS call.
+You can choose to ignore these, or you can use them to change volume, add a media player to play a doorbell, turn on a light, add a delay, whatever you want to do.

 [![Open your Home Assistant instance and show your service developer tools.](https://my.home-assistant.io/badges/developer_services.svg)](https://my.home-assistant.io/redirect/developer_services/)

 🔥 ***This Blueprint makes the assumption that you already have a tested & proven TTS integration installed and you know how it works and how to use it.*** 🔥